wuzhengy/TAU/Communication over DHT.md

 3. B post mutable demand of msg to A; A will post message back to `B`; A will publish when update happens
 ```
 * Salt = pk + "msg"
-* A -> B, Mutable item Salt = "Receiver B Peer's Public Key" + "msg"

-   * Assume in A peerList, public key peer list: A as defualt, A1, A2, A3, B, B2, C
-   * Assume in B peerList, we have public key: B as defaulft, B1, B2, B3, A, A2
  Mutable Data item from A to B:
    {
    immutable msgRoot of A and B DAG history;
-   gossip - messages log with B's peer list as participant sender or receiver.
-      {
-      A -> B, timestamp;
-      A -> B3, timestamp of A told other peers that A has sent info to B3; this is not the true observation of the message,
-            it is a gossip to help traverse the channels.
-      A2 -> B, timestamp of A2 told other peers that A2 has sent info to B;
-      A2 -> B2, timestamp;
-      B3 -> A3, timestemp; A3 is not in B's peer list, but B3 is in B peer list.
-      C -> B3, time stamp; C is not in B peer list, but C sent message to B3 which is in the B peer list,
-            this is the 2nd degree connection
-      }

    }
    * immutable msgRoot= { verion; type(text,image); timestamp; contentLink; previousMsgDAGRoot}
 ```